rtmigo/prefnotifiers_flutter/README.md

 `PrefItem` inherits from the `ValueNotifier` class.
 PrefItem serves as a **model** for an individual preference parameter.
 It reads and writes data asynchronously.
 But `PrefItem.value` provides *"the best value we have for the moment"* in synchronous manner.

 Suppose, we have parameter named *TheParameter* is the shared preferences.
-It's value is 3.

 Let's declare the model for this parameter: